enesser/maze-solver/README.md

 [A] Start Point
 [B] End Point
 ```

+## How It Works
+The maze solver keeps track of where it has been in the current iteration and all iterations of trying to solve the maze.
+It won't double-back on any space it's been in the current iteration, and it priortizes the next step forward by the paths least traveled in all iterations.

+When the maze solver ends up traveling a path so many times that it exceeds the number of spaces in the map, it gives up and decides there is no possible route to the end point.

 ## Contributions
 Contributions in the form of code, issues, or custom maps are always welcome!